Mahaska County Courthouse: Architecture

 The courthouse is a 3½-story red brick and stone structure.
 It is built on a rusticated stone foundation.
 The main facade has a large stone arch that surrounds the first story entrance.
 The central tower has a square clock tower with spires at the top.
-It was altered in 1934 and it now has an Art Deco effect, which gives the building a rather odd appearance.
+It was altered in 1934 and it now has an Art Deco effect, giving the building a rather odd appearance.
 It was originally taller with a pyramid-shaped roof.
 Stone beltcourses run along the building at the lintel and impost level.
 The roofline has gabled wall dormers with arched windows.
 The grounds feature a statue of Chief Mahaska, for whom the county is named.